KelseyRMonson/Umbrella-Academy/Command-Line/command_line_cheat_sheet.md

 # Command Line Cheat Sheet
 This is a cheat sheet for the codes learned during the [Command Line Exercise](Command-Line_Exercise.md).

->💡**Tip:** You can navigate quickly through this document by using the table of contents in the upper right hand corner.
+>💡**Tip:** You can navigate quickly through this document by using the table of contents in the upper right-hand corner.
 ><details>
 >    <summary> Help, where is the table of contents? </summary>
 >